UbiquityDotNET/Llvm.NET/src/Design.md

 underlying LLVM model while fitting naturally into .NET programming patterns.
-   1) While the underlying extended "C" LLVM API is available in the Ubiquity.NET.Llvm.Interop package direct use of those APIs is generally discouraged as there are a lot of subtleties for correct usage that are automatically mnaged by the Ubiquity.NET.Llvm class library.
+   1) While the underlying extended "C" LLVM API is available in the Ubiquity.NET.Llvm.Interop package direct use of those APIs is generally discouraged as there are a lot of subtleties for correct usage that are automatically managed by the Ubiquity.NET.Llvm class library.
 1) FxCop Clean
 4) Leverage existing LLVM-C APIs underneath whenever possible
    1) Extend only when needed with custom wrappers

 # Details
-## Interning (Uniquing in LLVM)
+## Interning (Uniqueing in LLVM)
 Many of the underlying object instances in LLVM are interned/Uniqued.
 That is, there will only be one instance of a type with a given value within some scope.